kdha200501/grab-tvboxnow-torrent/refresh-plex-library.md

         $ vim /etc/transmission-daemon/settings.json

-    insert/modify the following, and remember to change to real paths
+    insert/modify the following, and remember to change to real paths, and then researt Transmission

     ```
     {
-      "script-torrent-done-enabled": false,
+      "script-torrent-done-enabled": true,
       "script-torrent-done-filename": "/path/to/refresh-plex-library.command"
     }
     ```